oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     This option uses only the `constraint` part from the VERS specification; special requirements regarding VERS state above apply.
     It SHALL NOT have the `scheme` nor the `type` part.
     Neither `*` nor a constraint denoting a single version is valid.
-    Even though `1.0.0|1.1.0` is consider valid vls, it is RECOMMENDED to enumerate the versions instead.
+    Even though `1.0.0|1.1.0` is considered valid vls, it is RECOMMENDED to enumerate the versions instead.
     It is a fallback option and SHOULD NOT be used unless really necessary.

     > The reason for that is, that it is nearly impossible for tools to reliable determine whether a given version is in the range or not.